Acupuncture

 • It can be effectively combined with other treatments.

-• It can control some types of pain.
+• It may help control some types of pain.

 • It may help patients for whom pain medications are not suitable.